Thermodynamic limits of sperm swimming precision: Precision of sperm beating

-Fluctuations of the rotation speed $\dot\theta(t)-J$ are well visible in our experiment, see Figs. 2b and 2c, and represent departures from the average shape cycle $\theta_{ideal}(t)=Jt$.
+Fluctuations of the rotation speed $\dot\theta(t)-J$ are well visible in our experiment, see Figs.~\ref{fig2}b and c, and represent departures from the average shape cycle $\theta_{ideal}(t)=Jt$.
 They are in part due to real dynamical noise (“stochastic deviations”) and in part to the fact that the real shape dynamics is slightly different from the approximated one (“deterministic deviations”).
-Since deterministic deviations are periodic and each experiment includes hundreds of beating periods, we expect their contribution to the diffusivity $D$ to be negligible.
+Since deterministic deviations are periodic and each experiment includes hundreds of beating periods, their contribution to the diffusivity $D$ can be safely neglected for our purpose.
 The main origin of stochastic deviations is non-equilibrium fluctuations, acting both on the fluid surrounding the flagellum and on the working cycle of the thousands of molecular motors actuating the flagellum.
-At low Reynolds numbers the first effect is negligible (see Methods).
+At low Reynolds numbers the first effect is negligible (see Appendix B.2).

-We empirically find a good fitting model for the mean squared displacement (msd) $\langle [\theta(t+\tau)-\theta(t)]^2 \rangle \sim J \tau + 2D\tau^2$ (averaged over $t$ along each whole experiment), see Fig. 2d for an example.
-Alternative ways to estimate the diffusivity are discussed in~\cite{ma2014active}, we have considered them for our experiment, finding a substantial agreement, see the Supplementary Information.
-In Fig. 2e we show the relation between diffusivity $D$ and average current $J$ displaying an average decay but with strong fluctuations.
-In Fig. 2f we plot the measured values of $p$ in a large set of experiments, as function of the noise-to-signal ratio (defined as the ratio between the peak of the spectrum and its average at frequencies higher than the oscillation frequency, see Fig. 6 in the Methods), and - in the inset - versus $J$.
+We empirically find a good fitting model for the mean squared displacement (msd) $\langle [\theta(t+\tau)-\theta(t)]^2 \rangle \sim J \tau + 2D\tau^2$ (averaged over $t$ along each whole experiment), see Fig.~\ref{fig2}d for an example.
+Alternative ways to estimate the diffusivity are discussed in~\cite{ma2014active}, we have considered them for our experiment, finding a substantial agreement, see the Supplementary Information~\cite{suppl} with Fig.~S2.
+In Fig.~\ref{fig2}e we show the relation between diffusivity $D$ and average current $J$ displaying an average decay but with wide population variability.
+In Fig.~\ref{fig2}f we plot the measured values of $p$ in a large set of experiments, as function of the noise-to-signal ratio (defined as the ratio between the peak of the spectrum and its average at frequencies higher than the oscillation frequency, see Fig.~\ref{figM3} in the Appendix B), and - in the inset - versus $J$.
 Our first main conclusion is that $p$ takes values in the approximate range $0- p_{max}$ with $p_{max} \approx 10^2 s^{-1}$.
 Moreover we see that it roughly decreases with the noise-to-signal ratio and it roughly increases with $J$.
-A visual inspection of the extremal cases, i.e. those close to $0$ and those close to $p_{max}$, confirm that they correspond to uncoordinated motion and to regularly periodic motion respectively.
+A visual inspection of the extremal cases, i.e. those close to $0$ and those close to $p_{max}$, confirm that they correspond to chaotic motion and to almost regular periodic motion respectively.